ylgrgyq/reservoir/README.md

 Description:

-All the tests in this command is only used to test the write performance of the storage.
+All the tests in this command is only used to test the writing performance of the storage.
 During the test, no read operations will be issued.
 With the options of this command, you can test the storage in different working conditions.

 Options:
   -h, --help             Show this help message and exit.
   -s, --data-size=<dataSize>
-                         Size in bytes of each data to write to storage.
+                         Size in bytes of each data to write.
                            Default: 100
   -p, --number-of-data-per-batch=<numberOfDataPerBatch>
-                         Number of data per batch to write to storage.
+                         Number of data per batch to write.
                            Default: 10
   -n, --number-of-batches=<numberOfBatches>
-                         Number of batches of data to write to storage for each tests.
+                         Number of batches of data to write for each tests.
                            Default: 10000
   -w, --warm-up-times=<warmUpTimes>
-                         Warm-up testing times before the start of the official tests.
+                         Warm-up times before the start of the official tests.
                            Default: 5
   -t, --testing-times=<testingTimes>
                          Official testing times after warm-up period.